SHAREHOLDER ALERT: The M&A Cl - GuruFocus.com

-NEW YORK, Jan.
-9, 2023 /PRNewswire/ -- Juan Monteverde, founder and managing partner of the class action firm Monteverde & Associates PC (the "M&A Class Action Firm"), a national securities firm rated Top 50 in the 2018-2021 ISS Securities Class Action Services Report and headquartered at the Empire State Building in New York City, is investigating:

-- UserTesting, Inc. (NYSE: USER), relating to its proposed acquisition by Thoma Bravo and Sunstone Partners.
-Under the terms of the agreement, USER shareholders are expected to receive $7.50 in cash per share they own.
-Click here for more information: https://www.monteverdelaw.com/case/usertesting-inc. It is free and there is no cost or obligation to you.
+- Qumu Corp. ( QUMU), relating to its proposed sale to Enghouse Systems Ltd. Under the terms of the agreement, QUMU shareholders are expected to receive $0.90 in cash per share they own.
+Click here for more information: https://www.monteverdelaw.com/case/qumu-corp.
+It is free and there is no cost or obligation to you.

-- ForgeRock, Inc. (NYSE: FORG), relating to its proposed acquisition by Thoma Bravo.
-Under the terms of the agreement, FORG shareholders are expected to receive $23.25 in cash per share they own.
-Click here for more information: https://www.monteverdelaw.com/case/forgerock-inc. It is free and there is no cost or obligation to you.
+- HV Bancorp, Inc. ( HVBC), relating to its proposed sale to Citizens Financial Services, Inc. Under the terms of the agreement, HVBC shareholders are expected to receive either 0.400 shares of Citizens or $30.50 in cash per share they own.
+Click here for more information: https://www.monteverdelaw.com/case/hv-bancorp-inc. It is free and there is no cost or obligation to you.

-- Benefitfocus, Inc. (Nasdaq: BNFT), relating to its proposed acquisition by Voya Financial, Inc. Under the terms of the agreement, BNFT shareholders will receive $10.50 in cash per share they own.
-Click here for more information: https://www.monteverdelaw.com/case/benefitfocus-inc. It is free and there is no cost or obligation to you.

-- Safehold Inc. (NYSE: SAFE), relating to its proposed merger with iStar Inc. Under the terms of the agreement, SAFE shareholders are expected to own 34% of the newly combined company.
-Click here for more information: http://monteverdelaw.com/case/safehold-inc. It is free and there is no cost or obligation to you.

 We are a national class action securities litigation law firm that has recovered millions of dollars and is committed to protecting shareholders from corporate wrongdoing.
 We were listed in the Top 50 in the 2018-2021 ISS Securities Class Action Services Report.
 Our lawyers have significant experience litigating Mergers & Acquisitions and Securities Class Actions.
 Mr. Monteverde is recognized by Super Lawyers in 2013 and 2017-2019 as a Rising Star and in 2022 as a Super Lawyer in Securities Litigation.
 He has also been selected by Martindale-Hubbell as a 2017-2021 Top Rated Lawyer.
 Our firm's recent successes include changing the law in a significant victory that lowered the standard of liability under Section 14(e) of the Exchange Act in the Ninth Circuit.
 Thereafter, our firm successfully preserved this victory by obtaining dismissal of a writ of certiorari as improvidently granted at the United States Supreme Court.
 Emulex Corp. v.
 Varjabedian, 139 S. Ct.
 1407 (2019).
 Also, we have recovered or secured over a dozen cash common funds for shareholders in mergers & acquisitions class action cases.